kankana-dutta/Linear-Regression-OASIS-1-database/README.md

 <img width="600" height="600" alt="Figure_1_volume" src="https://github.com/user-attachments/assets/5c615a79-90b5-4cb9-b98a-438a401f37ea" />

 **Conclusion**
-1.Linear regression works well when the target is biologically direct 2.Brain structure is predictable from age and anatomy 3.Cognitive scores require richer features and more complex models
+1. Linear regression works well when the target is biologically direct
+2. Brain structure is predictable from age and anatomy
+3. Cognitive scores require richer features and more complex models